Alumni Spotlight: Lacy Fetters

 After realizing there were no scholarships for Master of Accounting students, she created one

-with her partner, Angela Dunn, known as the Dunn and Fetters’ Master of Accounting
+with her friend and fellow alum, Angela Dunn, known as the Dunn and Fetters’ Master of Accounting

 Fetters is happily married to Christopher Fetters, who also received a

 Master of Education from the University.
 She is bless with two daughters, Carolyne and

 Lilianne Fetters.
 Lacy and Christopher still enjoy going to USA events and watching their daughters get excited for Southpaw.
 One piece of advice Fetters has for new students is: “Get involved on campus

 and meet people!
 Have fun and enjoy it, but go to class.”